 New Zealand is in an area long referred to by sailors as the 'Roaring Forties'.
-The prevailing westerly winds turn umbrellas inside-out in Wellington and powers 17 wind farms across the country.
-Wind contributes up to 6 per cent of New Zealand's annual electricity generation, powering about 300,000 kiwi homes a year.
+The prevailing westerly winds turn umbrellas inside-out in Wellington and power 17 wind farms across the country.
+Wind contributes up to 6 per cent of New Zealand's annual electricity generation, powering about 300,000 Kiwi homes a year.

 The sun shines a lot in New Zealand.
 Nelson took out the title of New Zealand's sunshine capital in 2018 soaking up 2555 hours of the big yellow.
 So far solar generation makes up only a fraction of New Zealand's energy generation, but its future is bright with the cost of solar panel systems for private homes falling 75 percent over the last ten years.

 New Zealand is a world leader in geothermal energy and was the first country in the world to use a liquid-dominated geothermal resource.
 Sure, it sounds complicated, so that's why they've been working with the rest of the world to understand, and develop geothermal resources for over 40 years.